 Issues with implementing blended learning in the real world

 The reality of company training is that many organisations are tied into various training methodologies (whether through hefty investment, existing training infrastructure or operational realities) that makes a total L&D overhaul (and blended learning implementation) impractical.
-Consequently, traditional rote learning is unavoidable.
+This makes personalized learning unavailable and traditional, rote learning, unavoidable.
 However, microlearning’s propensity to reinforce key messages after initial training has taken place, is a welcome boon to trainers and teachers as it can work alongside or over the top of existing practices.
 It can even be supplied on a just in time training basis.